 L-Theanine may regulate stress levels by modulating the sympathetic nervous system when faced with an acute stressor by reducing heart rate and salivary stress immunoglobin A, leading to anti-stress effects (6).

 Combined with caffeine, L-Theanine may improve performance on cognitively demanding tasks through its synergistic effects.
-L-Theanine may help control blood pressure and may lessen some of the unwanted effects of caffeine (7).
+L-Theanine may lessen some of the unwanted effects of caffeine (7).

 L-Theanine Mode of Action

 L-Theanine is absorbed through the intestines and reaches the blood-brain barrier in approximately 50 minutes after ingestion, similarly to the absorption through natural tea leaves(1).
 L-Theanine can be found in the brain in the hippocampus after ingestion--the area of the brain responsible for learning and memory (8)(9).

 Theanine has two isomers (or forms): L-Theanine and D-Theanine.
 L-Theanine is the only form of Theanine found in tea and is the best form because it has the highest absorption capacity.
 D-Theanine is not naturally occurring in foods.

 When Theanine is produced synthetically, either via chemical synthesis or biosynthesis, both isomers are produced.
 The “L” form has an absorption level approximately three times higher than the “D” form (11).
 If they are administered together, the “D” form can prevent the “L” form from being absorbed in the body (10).
 It is not clear if the “D” form provides the benefits the “L” form is so widely used for (1) so it is essential to know the purity of the supplement you are using.

 Pure Nootropics’ L-Theanine is third-party tested for quality and delivers 99.1% of L-Theanine.